coordcity/open-curb-assets/README.md

 markings, curb cuts, and crosswalks.
 What these features all have in common is that they serve to define which activities can happen along the side of a street.

-[Coord](https://coord.co) has implemented an [Open Curbs viewer](https://www.coord.co/open-curb-data) to demonstrate how curb asset data can be visualized and exported.

 ## License

 The text of this specification is licensed under a